Guandan: Preparation

-For the first round, the deck is shuffled and placed face-down on the table.
+For the first hand, the deck is shuffled and placed face-down on the table.
 One of the players cuts the deck, draws a card and flips it face up.
 If it is not a joker, the players will decide who is going to draw cards first by counting counterclockwise from the player who draws the first card from the top of the pile.
 The player who draws the last card will open the play.